3 Days in Seville: First-Time Plan

 • Sleeping too far out for a short stay

-• Underestimating how much the climate changes the route
+• Underestimating how much the climate can change the route

 • Forcing one more paid sight into an evening that would work better as a long meal